cfe-lab/MiCall/HACKING.md

 14. Take all the branches, and select dev as your initial branch.
 15. Select import existing projects, and finish the import.
 15. Download the latest version of [bowtie2's binaries for Linux][bowtie2].
-15. Right click and choose Expand Here.
+15. Right click and choose Extract Here.
 Change the folder owner to root, move it to /opt, and add it to the path.

         chmod g-w -R bowtie2-2.2.1
         sudo chown root:root -R bowtie2-2.2.1